ligato/docs/docs/plugins/db-plugins.md

 ```

-Key must contain instance prefix with a microservice label.
-This is so the plugin knows which portions of the configuration are applicable to it.
+The `key` must contain a prefix with a microservice label.
+The fileDB plugin uses the prefix to identify the data in the configuration file it will apply to configure the system.
 All configuration data is stored internally in a local database.
-This allows one to compare events and respond with the correct `previous` value for a given key.
+This allows a user or an application to compare events and respond with the correct `previous` value for a given key.

+The `value` identifies a configuration item such as an interface.

-### Data state propagation
+### Data State Propagation

 Data types supporting status propagation (e.g. interfaces or bridge domains) can store their state in the filesystem.
 There is a field in the configuration file called `status-path` which must be set in order to store status.
 Status data will be stored in JSON or YAML formats.